Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Proposed cross-attention Transformer joint decoder

 where the queries $Q$, keys $K$, and values $V$ are linear projections of the input sequence $\mathbf{Z}$ (i.e., $Q=\mathbf{Z}W_Q, K=\mathbf{Z}W_K, V=\mathbf{Z}W_V$).
 The self-attention mechanism allows the model to learn context-aware representations for each RE by attending to all other REs in the same grid.

-\subsection{Token-wise Anchor-Query Cross-Attention}
+\subsection{Token-wise anchor-query cross-attention}

-After the shared per-AP encoder, we perform fusion for each time-frequency position $(f,t)$ independently.
+After the shared per-AP encoder, we perform fusion for each TF position $(f,t)$ independently.
 For a given position $(f,t)$, we consider the sequence of $N_R$ output embeddings from the encoders, one for each AP: